-- 6.5.
-Within their country NHVs must: - a) be aware of equine infectious diseases within their country affecting international movement of competition Horses and provide the FEI Veterinary Department with information on equine communicable disease outbreaks of significance to competing sports Horses in their own country; - b) liaise with their national veterinary authority and its officials and be aware of regulations governing the temporary importation and re-entry of Horses; be fully aware of and distribute any special measures that may apply to the international movement of FEI registered Horses that are issued by national governments or by the OIE; - c) maintain communication with regional and international horse transporters; - d) distribute information and educational material provided by the FEI to FEI Veterinarians, including FEI Veterinarian Courses, FEI Updates and any special communications received from their national governments, the OIE or other official bodies; - e) promote the improvement of veterinary-related standards at FEI Events; - f) work with the NF to ensure that the list of FEI Veterinarians is up to date and sufficient veterinarians are available to cover all FEI Events adequately; - g) provide mentors and suitable contacts to facilitate the promotion of veterinarians to FEI Veterinarians;

-- provide suggestions as required, for consultations undertaken by the FEI Veterinary Department, such as proposals for regulatory changes, prohibited substances and other veterinary matters; and - contribute as required, to national equine anti-doping and controlled medication control programs, including but not limited to increasing harmonisation between the FEI EADCMP and the country's national program.
+- 1. Within their country NHVs must: - a) be aware of equine infectious diseases within their country affecting international movement of competition Horses and provide the FEI Veterinary Department with information on equine communicable disease outbreaks of significance to competing sports Horses in their own country; - b) liaise with their national veterinary authority and its officials and be aware of regulations governing the temporary importation and re-entry of Horses; be fully aware of and distribute any special measures that may apply to the international movement of FEI registered Horses that are issued by national governments or by the OIEWOAH; - c) maintain communication with regional and international horse transporters; - d) distribute information and educational material provided by the FEI to FEI Veterinarians, including FEI Veterinarian Courses, FEI Updates and any special communications received from their national governments, the OIEWOAH or other official bodies; - e) promote the improvement of veterinary-related standards at FEI Events; - f) work with the NF to ensure that the list of FEI Veterinarians is up to date and sufficient veterinarians are available to cover all FEI Events adequately; - g) provide mentors and suitable contacts to facilitate the promotion of veterinarians to FEI Veterinarians; - h) provide suggestions as required, for consultations undertaken by the FEI Veterinary Department, such as proposals for regulatory changes, prohibited substances and other veterinary matters; and - i) contribute as required, to national equine anti-doping and controlled medication control programs, including but not limited to increasing harmonisation between the FEI EADCMP and the country's national program.

-Article 111109 Holding Box Veterinarians
+Article 1109 Holding Box Veterinarians

 - 1. Holding Box Veterinarians must be members of a VC or AVD where present, otherwise the role can be carried out by a TV, appointed by the VSM and approved by the VD. - 2.
-Holding Box Veterinarians must fulfil the requirements for PTVs. - Holding Box Veterinarians examine Horses that have been referred to the Holding Box in accordance with Article 10379.
+Holding Box Veterinarians must fulfil the requirements for PTVs. - 3.
+Holding Box Veterinarians examine Horses that have been referred to the Holding Box in accordance with Article 1037.
 They must provide clear clinical information to the Inspection Panel however must not provide their opinion on the Horse's fitness to compete.

-Endurance Veterinary OfficialsMembers or Presidents of the Endurance Veterinary Commission
+Article 1110 Members or Presidents of the Endurance Veterinary Commission

-- Endurance Official Veterinarians (EOVs) act as Members or Presidents of the Endurance Veterinary Commission or Foreign Veterinary Delegates at Endurance Events form the Veterinary Commission at Endurance Events. - Members or Presidents of the Veterinary CommissionEOVs must fulfil the requirements for the appropriate EOV Level, as set forth in Annex IX and the Education System for FEI Veterinarians. - Endurance Veterinary Treating Officials (EVTs) are EOVs who act as Treating Veterinarians at Endurance Events.
+- 1. Members or Presidents of the Endurance Veterinary Commission form the Veterinary Commission at Endurance Events. - 2.
+Members or Presidents of the Veterinary Commission must fulfil the requirements for the appropriate EOV Level, as set forth in Annex IX and the Education System for FEI Veterinarians. - 3.
+The President of the VC reports to the FVD, where appointed, at FEI Events.